 How do I use it?

 Most of the questions will compile and have deterministic output, for these you just need to enter the output of the program in the text box.
 Some programs do however have a compilation error, unspecified behaviour, or undefined behaviour.
 In that case, select the correct alternative from the dropdown, and leave the output empty.

-Which version of the standard is assumed?
+Which version of the standard is used?